sensu/sensu-docs/content/sensu-go/6.6/plugins/supported-integrations/jira.md

 ---
 title: "Jira integration"
 linkTitle: "Jira"
-description: "Use the Sensu Jira Handler plugin to integrate Sensu with your existing Jira and Jira Service Desk workflows.
-Read about the features of Sensu's Jira integration and learn how to get the plugin."
+description: "Use the Sensu Jira Handler integration to create and update Jira issues based on data from Sensu observability events."
 version: "6.6"
 product: "Sensu Go"
 menu: